blog image

 This, necessarily, takes time.
 And the market can change again in the meantime.

-How Visualfabriq smooths Trade Pricing negotiations
+How Visualfabriq smooths trade pricing negotiations for CPG teams

 Setting trade pricing is always going to be complex.
 But it doesn’t have to be tortuous.
 And it certainly doesn’t have to be a manual, spreadsheet-bound process.